krblackwell/krblackwell.github.io/docs/python/01-foundations/02-python-foundations-variables.md

 When you code, you'll always be using something called a `variable`.
 A variable is like a container that holds information.
 It helps you to do a few things:

-- use the same information again without writing it over and over
+- Use the same information again without writing it over and over.
-- make many changes in one place
+- Make many changes in one place.
-- make a program more flexible
+- Make a program more flexible.

 ## Learning Objectives